Price Heterogeneity as a Source of Heterogeneous Demand: Stable Price Heterogeneity and Preference Heterogeneity

 In the literature on demand aggregation, it is fairly common to assume that all agents in a market (or some segment of the market) have preferences that belong to an $R$-scale family (see, for example, \cite{grandmont1987distributions, grandmont1992transformations} and \cite{quah1997law}).
-The equivalence of statements (i) and (ii) in this proposition tells us that this modeling practice is (in essence) without loss of generality, since any data set $\cal E$ that is rationalizable with heterogenous preferences can also be rationalized by preferences drawn from an $R$-scale family.
+The equivalence of statements (i) and (ii) in this theorem tells us that this modeling practice is (in essence) without loss of generality since any data set $\cal E$ that is rationalizable with heterogeneous preferences can also be rationalized by preferences drawn from an $R$-scale family.
 Of course, in that literature, further conditions are imposed on the distribution of the scales (that is, the distribution of $\beta$ in our notation) and it is these further distributional assumptions that drive the strong conclusions on market demand obtained in that literature.\footnote{\linespread{1.1} \selectfont For example, sufficient dispersion in the distribution of $\beta$ leads to the approximate linearity of the market demand function with respect to total expenditure/income (see \cite{grandmont1992transformations} and \cite{quah1997law}).}

-Recall that Proposition \ref{One} tells us that {\em any} data set $\cal E$ can be explained by heterogenous prices, even when this heterogeneity is required to satisfy a consistency condition.
-The equivalence of (i) and (iii) in Proposition \ref{prop-four} tells us that the imposition of stable heterogeneity on prices disciplines the implications of heterogenous prices; in fact, the explanatory power of such a model (in the sense of the data sets that it could explain) coincides precisely with that of a model with heterogenous preferences.
+Recall that Proposition \ref{One} tells us that {\em any} data set $\cal E$ can be explained by heterogeneous prices, even when this heterogeneity is required to satisfy a consistency condition.
+The equivalence of (i) and (iii) in Theorem \ref{thm-four} tells us that the imposition of stable heterogeneity on prices disciplines the implications of heterogeneous prices; in fact, the explanatory power of such a model (in the sense of the data sets that it could explain) coincides precisely with that of a model with heterogeneous preferences.
 In the case where there is a good -- say, good 1 -- where the expenditure is strictly positive for all agents and at all observations, then (stable) price heterogeneity for that good alone is sufficient to capture the effects of random preferences.
-Lastly, note that the combination of Propositions \ref{prop-indistinct} and \ref{prop-four} means that if preference heterogeneity and stable price heterogeneity are both present in a given environment, the data it generates would be equivalent to one where there is only preference heterogeneity or only price heterogeneity.
+Lastly, note that the combination of Proposition \ref{prop-indistinct} and Theorem \ref{thm-four} means that even when preference heterogeneity and stable price heterogeneity are {\em both} present in a given environment, the data it generates is equivalent to data from an environment where {\em only} preference heterogeneity or price heterogeneity is present.